Genivia/ugrep/README.md

                   --binary-files=hex option.
 See also option --hexdump.

            -x, --line-regexp
                   Only  input lines selected against the entire PATTERN is consid- ered to be matching lines (as if surrounded by ^ and $).
 If  a PATTERN  is  specified  (or -e PATTERN or -N PATTERN), then this option does not apply to -f FILE patterns.

            --xml  Output file matches in XML.
 If -H, -n, -k, or -b is  specified, additional values are output.
 See also options --format and -u.

            -Y, --empty
                   Permits empty matches.
 By default, empty matches are  disabled, unless  a  pattern  begins with `^' or ends with `$'.
 With this option, empty-matching pattern, such as x?  and  x*,  match  all input, not only lines containing the character `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are output with the `-' separator as  context  of  the  matching lines.
 See also options -A, -B, and -C.

            -Z[MAX], --fuzzy[=MAX]
                   Fuzzy  mode:  report  approximate  pattern  matches  within  MAX errors.
 By default, MAX is 1: one deletion, insertion  or  sub- stitution  is  allowed.
 When `+' and/or `-' precedes MAX, only insertions and/or deletions are allowed.
 When `~' precedes MAX, substitution  counts as one error.
 For example, -Z+~3 allows up to three insertions or substitutions,  but  no  deletions.
 The first character of an approximate match always matches the begin of a pattern.
 Option --sort=best orders matching files by  best match.
 No whitespace may be given between -Z and its argument.

            -z, --decompress
                   Decompress files to search, when compressed.
 Archives  (.cpio, .pax,  .tar, and .zip) and compressed archives (e.g. .taz, .tgz, .tpz, .tbz, .tbz2, .tb2, .tz2, .tlz, and .txz) are searched  and matching  pathnames  of  files in archives are output in braces.
                   If -g, -O, -M, or -t is specified,  searches  files  within  ar- chives  whose  name matches globs, matches file name extensions, matches file signature  magic  bytes,  or  matches  file  types, respectively.
-Supported compression formats: gzip  (.gz),  com- press (.Z), zip, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2, .tb2, .tz2), lzma and xz (requires  suffix  .lzma,  .tlz, .xz, .txz).
+Supported  compression formats: gzip (.gz), com- press (.Z), zip, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2,  .tb2,  .tz2),  lzma and xz (requires suffix .lzma, .tlz, .xz, .txz), lz4 (requires suffix .lz4).

            -0, --null
                   Prints a zero-byte (NUL) after the file name.
 This  option  can be  used  with commands such as `find -print0' and `xargs -0' to process arbitrary file names.

            A `--' signals the end of options; the rest of the parameters are  FILE arguments, allowing filenames to begin with a `-' character.

            Long options may start with `--no-' to disable, when applicable.

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
 Pattern `\n'  matches a  newline character.
 Multiple lines may be matched with patterns that match one or more newline characters.

     EXIT STATUS